scipy-conference/scipy_proceedings/papers/matthew_rocklin/matthew_rocklin.rst

    show the average temperature difference between noon and midnight for year 2014

 This computation took about a minute on an old notebook computer.
-The computation seemed to be bound by disk access.
+It was bound by disk access.
+Meteorological cases tend to be I/O bound rather than compute bound, taking more advantage of ``dask``'s memory-aware schedulers rather than parallel computation.
+In other cases, such as parallel image processing, this trend is reversed.

 Other Collections
 -----------------